typelevel/cats-tagless/docs/docs/index.md

 With optimization, the duplicate `get("Cats")` call can be eliminated automatically.

-For detailed information about optimization techniques and usage, see the [Optimization Guide](optimization.md).
+For detailed information about optimization techniques and usage, see the [Optimization](#optimization) section below.